makkus/freckles/src/freckles/doc/security.md

 In the case of *freckles*, the one advantage manually downloading the binary to using the bootstrap script I can see is that the bootstrap script could have been modified by a 3rd party.
 But, if that 3rd party has access to the bootstrap script, they would have also have had access to the binary, so there is really not much gained here.

-The script itself offers some neat features, first and foremost it lets you execute *freckles* straight away, in the same command you download it, and also, if you want, it can delete *freckles* and any intermedite files there were created during a run after it finished.
+The script itself offers some neat features, first and foremost it lets you execute *freckles* straight away, in the same command you download it, and also, if you want, it can delete *freckles* and any intermediate files there were created during a run after it finished.
 This is really convenient for one-of install runs on vanilla servers that don't need to be touched again after, or when building Docker images.

 If you use that a lot, I'd recommend you host the script yourself though, and maybe also the *freckles* binary.
-It is not finished yet, but I'm working on a *frecklet* that can setup a webserver to host *freckles* and a customizable bootstrap script, that is tailored to your environment and requirements.
+It is not finished yet, but I'm working on a *frecklet* that can setup a web-server to host *freckles* and a customizable bootstrap script, that is tailored to your environment and requirements.
 Stay tuned, and ping me if that interests you.

 </div>